 About Diabetes (diabetes mellitus)

-It is vitally important for a child suspected of having diabetes to go to hospital as an emergency and be referred to a paediatric endocrinologist.
+Children with untreated diabetes can become very sick very quickly, so it is vitally important for a child suspected of having diabetes to go to hospital as an emergency and be referred to a paediatric endocrinologist.

-- Increased thirst and drinking
+- Feeling thirsty, and drinking more

 - Weight loss